 What kind of blender do you need?

-While all blenders do a good job at simplifying the process of mixing and breaking down fruits and vegetables, blenders fall under several types and knowing exactly what you intend to use it for would allow you to maximize all its functions.
+While all blenders do a decent job of simplifying the process of mixing and breaking down fruits and vegetables, there are several types of blenders.
+Knowing how you intend to use a blender will help you choose those features and functions that matter to you.

 Countertop blenders are the most conventional and great for everyday use.
-Its design and application are often straightforward, it’s easy to assemble, and can be operated with a press of a button or a mere turn of a knob.
+Countertop model design and features are often straightforward, easy to use, and can be operated with a press of a button or a mere turn of a knob.
 Full-sized versions will let you prepare batches of refreshing drinks, sauces, dips, and more in no time at all.

 Specialty blenders are similar to full-sized countertop blenders but boast more power and are often larger.
-From chopping to liquefying ingredients, this kitchen staple gets it done not only with variable speed settings or a feature for pulse, but also with some models geared with preset programs for more specific blends.
-And so as not to add up to your list of chores, there are models that hook you up with self-cleaning technology.
+From chopping to liquefying ingredients, this kitchen staple gets it done with variable speed settings.
+A pulse mode is a also common feature.
+Some models have preset programs for more specific blends.
+If you’d rather not be bothered by cleaning a blender, there are models that hook you up with self-cleaning technology.

-Anyone living an on-the-go lifestyle can say that mornings can be really hectic.
 If a smoothie is what keeps you energized through rush hour, a single-serve or bullet blender is a solid option for quick preps and personal-sized creations.
-These are considerably smaller than most but it packs just as much power as full-sized versions and the set of attachments offer versatility which makes it great space and money-savers.
+These smaller models pack just as much power as full-sized versions and come with a versatile set of attachments, making them great space and money-savers.

-If you want power at the palm of your hands, immersion or stick blenders are the ones to get.
-These are especially great for cooking as it makes incorporating ingredients mid-prep almost effortless.
-You’ll not have to worry about splashes so much as you can keep it concentrated on one part of the bowl or pot.
-It’s a solid option when you don’t want to be bothered about so many parts or a tedious cleanup.
+If you want power at the palm of your hands, check out immersion or stick blenders.
+These devices are especially great for cooking because they missing and lending ingredients in mid-prep almost effortless.
+You’ll not have to worry about splashes so much as you can keep an immersion blender concentrated on one part of the bowl or pot.
+Immersion blenders are a solid option when you don’t want to be bothered with many parts or a tedious cleanup.
 With its slim profile, you can just grab it, store it, and go about your day.

 How to choose a blender

 Since blenders aren’t created equal with various features, there are more factors to consider aside from price.
-The container’s size would, of course, depend on how many servings you want to make on a regular basis while the material it’s sourced from would contribute to its durability.
-Be it plastic, glass, or stainless steel, a wide-mouthed container would make loading ingredients and cleaning a breeze.
-And easy-to-read measurements on the pitcher would be just as handy.
+The container’s size depends on how many servings you want to make on a regular basis.
+The blender pitcher and base materials, whether plastic, glass, or stainless steel, help determine the machine’s durability.
+A wide-mouthed container would make loading ingredients and cleaning a breeze.
+Easy-to-read measurements on the pitcher would be just as handy.

-When it comes to motor, it is common to find blenders in a range of 300 to 1,500 watts, 500 watts being the sweet spot for typical workloads such as crushing ice and making smooth purees.
-Specialty or professional-grade blenders are understandably more expensive with a higher wattage and smart advancements that eliminate guesswork for greater precision.
+Blender motors range in power from 300 to 1,500 watts.
+Most people will do well with a 500-watt blender motor, the sweet spot for typical workloads such as crushing ice and making smooth purees.
+Specialty or professional-grade blenders are more expensive with a higher wattage and smart advancements that eliminate guesswork for greater precision.

-As for speed, immersion blenders normally have two settings whereas countertop models sometimes have more than 10.
-Three variable speeds plus a feature for pulse is acceptable to give you more control of the food or drink’s texture and consistency.
-The blade’s construction is just as important and it’ll be worth looking into stainless-steel blades as it is generally more resistant to dulling, bending, and being overworked.
+Immersion blenders normally have two speed settings, but countertop models often have ten or more.
+Three speeds plus a pulse feature is probably enough to give you the control of food or drink texture and consistency.
+Blender blade construction matters.
+Stainless-steel blades are resistant to dulling, bending, and wearing out.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.